 As Christians, should we walk around all sad and miserable?
 No, that is not what Solomon is saying.
 He is speaking about the different perspectives of life.
 There are those that walk through this life with no regard for the end and what happens when we die.
 They live according to popular opinion and what feels good to them.
 Solomon is telling us that it is better to keep in mind that we are all going to die and face our Creator.
 The sorrow that he speaks of is the sadness at our sin and its effect of separating us from God.
 This sadness gets us to the place where we can have a change of heart and come to accept Jesus Christ as our Lord and Savior.

-The heart of the wise is in the house of mourning, but the heart of fools is in the house of pleasure.
+The thoughts of the wise are in the house of mourning, but the thoughts of fools are in the house of pleasure.

 A wise mind lives his life on earth with eternity in mind while the fool lives for today.